 Note: The suffocation/strangulation deaths as reported in this section are unintentional.
-Suffocation/strangulation deaths may also be intentional, inflicted by others (homicide), self-inflicted (suicide) or of an undetermined manner.
+Suffocation/ strangulation deaths may also be intentional, inflicted by others (homicide), self-inflicted (suicide) or of an undetermined manner and are addressed in other sections.

 Airway Obstruction Injuries Among Young Children: Choking, Suffocation and Strangulation